max-bytes/omnikeeper-client-go/docs/InboundIDMethodByRelatedTempID.md

 HasPredicateID returns a boolean if a field has been set.

-### SetPredicateIDNil

-`func (o *InboundIDMethodByRelatedTempID) SetPredicateIDNil(b bool)`

- SetPredicateIDNil sets the value for PredicateID to be an explicit nil

-### UnsetPredicateID
-`func (o *InboundIDMethodByRelatedTempID) UnsetPredicateID()`

-UnsetPredicateID ensures that no value is present for PredicateID, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)